ksahlin/strobealign/README.md

 INSTALLATION
 ----------------

-You can acquire precompiled binaries for Linux and Mac OSx from the [release page](https://github.com/ksahlin/StrobeAlign/releases).
+You can acquire precompiled binaries for Linux and Mac OSx from the [release page](https://github.com/ksahlin/StrobeAlign/releases) compiled with `-O3 -mavx2`.

 It has been [reported](https://github.com/ksahlin/StrobeAlign/issues/6) that `strobealign` is even faster if compliled with flag `-march=skylake-avx512` for avx512 supported processors.

 If you want to compile from the source, you need to have a newer `g++` and [zlib](https://zlib.net/) installed.
 Then do the following: